Chalarangelo/30-seconds-of-code/blog_posts/code-anatomy-optimizing-recursion.md

 // [CALC] Computed and stored value for 4: 3
 ```

 As you can see in the example above, the value for each `n` is only computed once.
 While the Fibonacci sequence doesn't require any costly calculations, this could make a huge difference for a more computationally expensive problem.
-It will also be a lot more noticable for higher values of `n` where the number of calculations will increase singificantly.
+It will also be a lot more noticeable for higher values of `n` where the number of calculations will increase significantly.

 ### Using iteration